-There is no legal requirement that a parent equalize the division of the estate among her children.
-A person can leave their estate to whomever they wish, however they wish, irrespective of kinship ties (except that surviving spouses cannot be total disinherited).
+There is no legal requirement that a parent equalizes the division of the estate among his or her children.
+A person can leave their estate to whomever they wish, however they wish, irrespective of kinship ties (except that surviving spouses cannot be totally disinherited).

 There are several grounds on which to base a will caveat proceeding.
 Any one of these grounds, if proven, could result in a will being declared invalid: